All Episodes

 I said, look, this is a two-man race.

-I mean, Florida is a winner take all state.
+I mean, Florida is a winner-take-off state.

 Either Romney or McCain are going to get all 57 delegates.

-We have to derail the McCain train in Florida on this election.
+So I told my family, we have to derail the McCain train in Florida on this election.

-I'm not saying Romney's the con the most conservative.
+I'm not saying Romney's the most conservative.

-These polls be very careful with this.
+These polls, be very careful with this.

-Look, I I I want to step in.
+Look, I want to step in.

 I don't want anybody telling anybody how to vote.